bstag/Antler/.trae/documents/Technical Architecture Document.md

 -- Insert sample data
-INSERT INTO contact_submissions (name, email, subject, message) VALUES ('John Doe', 'john@example.com', 'Project Inquiry', 'I would like to discuss a potential collaboration on a web development project.'), ('Jane Smith', 'jane@example.com', 'Technical Question', 'I have a question about the implementation of your SSG engine.');
+INSERT INTO contact_submissions (name, email, subject, message) VALUES ('John Doe', 'john@example.com', 'Project Inquiry', 'I would like to discuss a potential collaboration on a web development project.'), ('Jane Smith', 'jane@example.com', 'Technical Question', 'I have a question about the implementation of Antler.');
 ```

 Analytics Table (Optional)